maorleger/azure-sdk-for-js/sdk/search/search-documents/TYPESPEC_MIGRATION_REPORT.md

 **Required Changes**:

-- Generated code outputs to `./generated` directory (already implemented)
+- Generated code outputs to `./generated` directory
 - Custom code in `./src` imports from generated models
 - Generated code is treated as read-only, never modified directly
-- Create post-generation script to copy generated files to `./src` for backward compatibility if needed

 The customization flow is described in the [RLC Customization](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-customization.md) document.
 The document refers to RLC; however, the same principles apply to all TypeSpec-generated SDKs.